Skip To Section

 Residential facilities can vary in terms of their level of care and the amenities they offer.
 Some are simple camp-style facilities with bare-bones amenities.
 Others, like luxury facilities, may be located in beautiful or exotic locales, such as the beach or even in the mountains.
 They may offer well-appointed services like full spa treatments, gourmet meals, and private suites.

-Do Residential Facilities Provide Aftercare Programs?
+Do Inpatient Residential Treatment Facilities Provide Aftercare Programs?

 Eventually, you’ll need to transition out of an inpatient or residential treatment center and re-enter the outside world.
 An aftercare plan can ensure this transition is smooth and set you up for success in recovery.